Telegram-Mini-Apps/.github/profile/README.md

 # Telegram Mini Apps

-This GitHub organization aims to improve the developer experience for the Telegram Mini Apps platform.
+This GitHub organization aims at improving the developer experience for the Telegram Mini Apps platform.
 It provides complete documentation, templates, and a wide range of packages for various programming languages.

 ## Motivation